 Were these Magi simply looking in the right place at the right time?
-Or was it that they weren’t trying to manufacture a more “Holy Nation?”
+Or was it because they weren’t trying to manufacture a more “Holy Nation?”
 Was it because they weren’t trying to force God’s plan?
-Did they come with no preconceived ideas of what the Kingdom would really look like?
-Were they simply looking?
+Did they come with preconceived ideas of what the Kingdom would really look like?
+Were they simply looking to see?

-Are we blinded too?
-Is it so hard to see your light guiding us because we are letting in the more earthly light of wealth, status, and power?
+Are we blinded?
+Is it so hard to see the star light guiding us because we are letting in the more earthly light of wealth, status, and power?

 Are we even looking anymore?
 Are we trying to make things a specific way so it appears more “Christian” or more “Holy?”
 Are we trying to create a space for you instead of finding you where you are?

 This Epiphany, may we look for the star to guide us.
 May we look to heaven’s light and begin to turn off the other lights around us.
 May we simply look.
 May we stop assuming the things God is going to do or not do.
 May we wait to see what He actually is doing, even if it’s not what we expect or even agree with.